Industry Adoption Scenarios for Authoritative Data Stores using the ISDA Common Domain Model: Abstract

 \section{Abstract}

-In this paper, we explore opportunities for the post-trade industry to standardise and simplify in order to significantly increase efficiency and reduce costs.
-We start by summarising relevant industry problems (inconsistent processes, inconsistent data, and duplicated data) and the corresponding potential industry solutions (process standardisation, data standardisation, and authoritative data stores).
-This includes transitioning to the International Swaps and Derivatives Association (ISDA) Common Domain Model (CDM) as a standard set of digital representations for the events and processes throughout the lifecycle of a trade.
-We then explore how financial market infrastructures could operate authoritative data stores that make CDM business events available to broker-dealers, considering both traditional centralised models and potential decentralised models.
-For both models, there are many possible adoption scenarios (depending on each broker-dealer’s degree of integration with the authoritative data store and usage of the CDM) and we identify some of the key scenarios.
+In this paper we explore opportunities for the post-trade industry to standardize and simplify in order to significantly increase efficiency and reduce costs.
+We start by summarizing relevant industry problems (inconsistent processes, inconsistent data and duplicated data) and then present the corresponding potential industry solutions (process standardization, data standardization and authoritative data stores).
+This includes transitioning to the International Swaps and Derivatives Association Common Domain Model (CDM) as a standard set of digital representations for the business events and processes throughout the life cycle of a trade.
+We then explore how financial market infrastructures could operate authoritative data stores that make CDM business events available to broker-dealers, considering both traditional centralized models and potential decentralized models.
+For both types of model, there are many possible adoption scenarios (depending on each broker-dealer’s degree of integration with the authoritative data store and usage of the CDM), and we identify some of the key scenarios.